Barrie D'Rozario DiLorenzo

 Barrie D'Rozario DiLorenzo, formerly Barrie D'Rozario Murphy, is a marketing and advertising agency in Minneapolis, Minnesota.
 It was founded in November 2006 by original partners Bob Barrie, Stuart D'Rozario and David Murphy.
 Before founding the agency, Barrie and D'Rozario worked at Fallon Worldwide where they were responsible for the award-winning United Airlines campaign "It's Time to Fly".

-Information
+Overview

 Over the last 7 years, the agency has worked with a wide range of Fortune 500 companies including Dell Computer, Lands' End, Medtronic, Wagner Spray Tech, United Airlines, Best Buy, UnitedHealth Group, Optum, Bissell Inc., Chase Bank, Applied Materials, Compellent, Del Webb Homes, Chambers Hotel and the Sunset Marquis Hotel.

+Recognition

 In 2009, a 30-minute film created by BD'D for the Chambers Hotel in Minneapolis won one of only two Gold Lions within the U.S. for film at the International Advertising Festival in Cannes, France.